KiyoshiMu/airline_demo/how-to.md

 - other stuff

 <!-- ------------------------ -->

 ## Architecture

 Duration: 2

-In this part, you will learn how to design an architecture in micro-servers way.
+In this part, you will learn how to design an architecture in microservices way.

 ### Data Collection

 ![Automatically downloading](data/imgs/airweb.jpg)

-You will use Cloud Schedule, Cloud Pubsub, Cloud Functions, and Cloud Dataflow as microservers together to perform monthly auto-downloading, processing, and saving tasks.
+You will use Cloud Schedule, Cloud Pubsub, Cloud Functions, and Cloud Dataflow as microservices together to perform monthly auto-downloading, processing, and saving tasks.

 The Cloud Scheduler will initiate a message sending to Cloud Pubsub's "monthly-reminder" topic.
 When the message comes, it'll trigger a Cloud Function, which will download the latest monthly data from the Transtats, unzip it, change the name and save it as CSV file to the Cloud Storage.
 When the new CSV file successfully saved in Cloud Storage.
 It'll trigger another Cloud Function, which will submit a job to Cloud Dataflow.
 Then Cloud Dataflow will digest the new data, do some transformation and finally, sink it into Bigquery, the data warehouse.